|

 The history of Art Deco fashion doesn’t start in 1920.

-You must go back to the turn of the century to get a good sense of the many elements that fused into the Art Deco fashions of the 1920s.
+You must go back to the turn of the century to get a good sense of the many elements that fused into Art Deco inspired fashions of the 1920s.

 At the same time Poiret extracted women from the corset and put them into the chic gowns he is so famous for, artists, musicians, writers, and intellectuals converged upon the large fashion capitals of the world.